 [Video] Asset Location

 Today we are going to talk about one of the silent killers of investment performance, taxes.
 Taxes are a fact of life and we can’t avoid them forever.
-However, we can be strategic about when incurred so that it doesn’t negatively affect our finances any more than necessary.
+However, we can be strategic about when they are incurred.
+Therefore, it doesn’t negatively affect our finances any more than necessary.

 Here’s an example: imagine a married couple who makes $150,000 a year and they also have a $250,000 portfolio.
 Due to the investments they hold within their portfolio, it’s not uncommon for them to receive $10,000 capital gains distributions from the underlying mutual funds in any given year.
 The taxes they have to pay on the distribution is $1,500.
 Now that may not sound like a lot of money, but when compounded year after year, it adds up!